+The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Government-wide financial statements report all non-fiduciary information about the reporting government as a whole.
 These statements include all the governmental activities of the primary government.
 The effect of interfund activity has been removed from these statements.

 Governmental activities are supported by special assessments and interest.
-Program revenues are netted with program expenses in the statement of activities to present the net cost of each program b.
-Fund Financial Statements
+Program revenues are netted with program expenses in the statement of activities to present the net cost of each program.